AUTHOR INSTRUCTIONS

 Research Reports are more concise compared to Research Articles and focus on observations of immediate significance.
 Such reports are well-suited for findings that are both conclusive and unexpectedly groundbreaking, possessing the capacity to spawn new investigative directions.
 They also suit contributions that offer resolutions to enduring, unresolved debates or furnish succinct advancements in rapidly evolving disciplines.
 All research-containing submissions will undergo rigorous peer review.

-Scientific Snapshots serve as very compact and rapidly published scholarly communications, ideal for presenting nuggets of groundbreaking insight or initial observations with considerable implications.
+Brevia serve as very compact and rapidly published scholarly communications, ideal for presenting nuggets of groundbreaking insight or initial observations with considerable implications.
 These briefs are tailored for findings that, while preliminary, offer compelling arguments or preliminary answers to pressing questions in the field.
-Given their concise nature, Scientific Snapshots should amalgamate the Introduction, Methods, Results and Discussion segments into one continuous text.
+Given their concise nature, Brevia should amalgamate the Introduction, Results and Discussion segments into one continuous text.
+A brief introductory paragraph should be used instead of an abstract.
+Methods should be cited in Supporting Online Material (see detailed specifications above).
 Submissions to this section will undergo rigorous and expedited peer review.

 Thought Leaders: Invited Reviews (invited) are curated articles authored by authorities in the field, only by editorial invitation.
 These pieces provide comprehensive, critical evaluations of existing research and trends, aiming to synthesize knowledge and offer expert perspectives.
 These articles are peer reviewed.